 First Studio Class!

-I replied, “Uh, maybe the week after next?”
-(Because none of my pieces are ready to present to her.)
-Then I realized that she wasn’t suggesting I play it in our lesson, she meant perform in studio class in front of all her other students next week.
+I said, “Uh, maybe the week after next?”
+(None of my pieces are ready to present to her.)
+Then I realized that she wasn’t suggesting I play it in our lesson, she meant perform in studio class in front of all her other students next week!
 My eyes widened and I shook my head.

 She laughed.
-“We’ll just see how it sounds on Tuesday,” she said.
+“We’ll see how it sounds on Tuesday.”

 I nodded and smiled amiably, but as soon as class was over, I zipped down to the practice rooms and planted myself on a piano bench.